hentaiOS-Infrastructure/wiki.helluvaos.com/docs/intro.md

 sidebar_position: 1
 ---

-# Amogus
+# Insanity

-helluvaOS is a hell of a ROM, focused on amogus.
+helluvaOS is a hell of a ROM, focused on amogus, egg catapults, and speed demon.

 ## Features